grafana/grafana/docs/sources/introduction/_index.md

 ## Explore metrics, logs, traces and profiles

-Explore your data through ad-hoc queries and dynamic drilldown.
+Use Grafana Explore to examine your data using ad-hoc queries and dynamic drilldown.
 Split view and compare different time ranges, queries and data sources side by side.
 Refer to [Explore]({{< relref "../explore" >}}) for more information.

-Or use our new suite of [Explore Apps for simplified exploration]({{< relref "../explore/simplified-exploration" >}}) to browse your telemetry data without writing queries.
+You can also use one of the [Explore Apps for simplified exploration]({{< relref "../explore/simplified-exploration" >}}) to browse your telemetry data without writing queries.

 ## Alerts